 Staylistening doesn't always go the way we parents expect, and there can be many reasons why.
 On the podcast this week Elle and Abigail look at some of the different ways Staylistening can look and how we might respond in the moment.

-- How Staylistening looks at different ages
+- How Staylistening might look at different ages

 Abigail talks about a technique she uses when her son wanted space called “drive-bys” and gives some insights to Elle into how to her son might be feeling when he changes the subject in the midst of a big upset.
 They finish on what happens if Staylistening moves to hitting and violence.